 The Rainbow Pin History

 The Rainbow Pin is a new addition and is intended for those who are mourning the loss of a pet.
 Pet grief is usually disenfranchised.
-The pin gives the opportunity for voice for their stories about the bond they shared with their pets and assistance in telling the stories to these mourners.
+The pin gives the opportunity for people to voice their stories about the bond they shared with their pets and assist in telling the stories to these mourners.